 Periodic scans monitor how treatment is working, if cancer is growing, or if people remain cancer-free or NED (no evidence of disease).
 It’s no wonder that scans may bring anxiety for some!
 Of those who have regular scans, the majority feel an increase in anxiety around the time of a scan.
-While, nearly 1 in 4 feel no change in their anxiety around the time of a scan and 3% feel less anxious than normal.
+Nearly 1 in 4 feel no change in their anxiety around the time of a scan, and 3% feel less anxious than normal.

 Perspectives can change after lung cancer

 Community members often note that their lives have changed in a variety of ways since lung cancer has entered their life.
 More than 40% of patients who took our survey note that their outlook on life has become more positive since their diagnosis.
 Not everyone feels the positive shift, however.
 One third feel their outlook on life has become more negative and nearly one quarter haven’t seen a change.

 Similar to outlook, half of patient respondents feel they have become more faithful or spiritual, with a small percentage noting their faith or spirituality has been negatively impacted.
 38% saw no change and 8% do not consider themselves faithful or spiritual.
 Regardless of if or how your outlook or faith has been impacted, there are others in the community who feel the same.

 Lung cancer impacts both physical and emotional health.
 It can be hard to measure lung cancer’s true impact on quality of life, since individual definitions of quality of life may differ dramatically.
 When asked how content they feel with their current quality of life, survey respondents indicated a broad range of satisfaction.

 A diagnosis of lung cancer effects loved ones and caregivers, too.
 The most common types of care and support caregivers reported providing included emotional support, help with transportation, open communication, and assistance with household duties.